Top 10 Anti-Lock Brake System (ABS) Repair And Maintenance Tips

 Is Anti-Lock-Brakes Effective?

-Anti-lock braking systems (ABS) are a feature that is becoming increasingly common on modern cars and other vehicles.
+Anti-lock braking systems (ABS) are a feature that is becoming increasingly common in modern cars and other vehicles.
 ABS is designed to prevent the wheels of a vehicle from locking up during hard braking, allowing the driver to maintain control over the vehicle while stopping.
 Studies have also proven just how effective this technology can be regarding safety.

-According to research by the Insurance Institute for Highway Safety (IIHS), the overall crash-involvement rate of passenger cars was reduced by 6% and light trucks, including pickup trucks and SUVs, saw an 8% reduction when equipped with ABS brakes.
+According to research by the Insurance Institute for Highway Safety (IIHS), the overall crash-involvement rate of passenger cars was reduced by 6%, and light trucks, including pickup trucks and SUVs, saw an 8% reduction when equipped with ABS brakes.

 Fatal collisions with pedestrians, bicyclists or animals were also drastically reduced by 13% for cars and 14% for LTVs.
 Additionally, motorcycles equipped with ABS had a 31% lower fatal crash rate than those without.